-Clever Real Estate and Redfin both offer discounted listing fees of just 1.5% compared to the traditional 3%.
-On a $500,000 home sale, that lower rate could save you $7,500 in commission!
+Clever Real Estate and Redfin both advertise discounted listing fees of 1.5% — about half the traditional 3% most agents charge.
+On a $500,000 home sale, that lower rate translates to roughly $7,500 in commission savings.

 Clever Real Estate vs. Redfin